sternSargentRA/pyTM/Docs/source/More_lectures/Dyn_Stack.rst

 Appendix :ref:`appAblkstack` verifies that the matrix :math:`P` that satisfies the Riccati equation :eq:`bell3` is the same :math:`P` that defines the stabilizing initial conditions :math:`(y_0, P y_0)`.

-In Appendix XXXXXXX, we describe how to construct :math:`P` by computing generalized eigenvalues and eigenvectors.

-..
-TODO: Fill in the link to the appendix given the placeholder XXXXXXX above.

 Step 3: convert implementation multipliers into state variables
 ---------------------------------------------------------------